I’m not going to lie or sugarcoat things. Preparing for a disaster does require money. However, it probably doesn’t cost as much as you think.

 Option 1: Store-Bought Instant Meals

 This is the easiest way to start building up your emergency food supplies.
 You can just buy a bit extra at the supermarket each time you go.
-It is also the simplest and a fairly cheap way to get prepped.
+It is also the most straightforward and relatively cheap way to get prepped.

 But there are a lot of downsides to using instant meals as your emergency food.
 These foods are loaded with sodium and VERY unhealthy.
-You won’t be getting the nutrients you need to stay healthy through the disaster.
+You won’t get the nutrients you need to stay healthy through the disaster.

 - Poptarts: 200 calories each, $0.25 each